 The Espresso coffee Experiment: A Twist in The Tale

-However, this experiment did raise some interesting questions about what takes place inside an espresso puck when we tamp, and how preinfusion and ‘blooming’ work in espresso.
+But, this experiment did raise some interesting questions about what takes place inside an espresso puck when we tamp, and how preinfusion and ‘blooming’ work in espresso.
 It also gave us insights into why high humidity conditions can be such a headache for baristas.

-Our investigation of Wet Weiss for espresso began with an enlightening conversation with multidisciplinary industrial scientist Professor Abbott.
+Our investigation of Wet Weiss for espresso coffee began with an enlightening conversation with multidisciplinary industrial scientist Professor Abbott.
 He suggested that adding some water before tamping might allow us to pack the bed of coffee more tightly together.

 The Wet Tamping Challenge

-Inside the Puck: A more detailed look
+Inside the Puck: A closer look

 To see if adding water was having any effect on the structure of the puck, we measured the puck height after extraction using both wet and dry tamping methods.
 Surprisingly, there wasn’t much difference in overall packing density.